YallowMan/WikipediaGame/WGIP.md

 ### Deque (Double-ended queue) Two Way Search
 When working aider an improvement it suggested that I think would work well, that being a double ended queue from a module called collections.
 Removing elements from the front of a list is slow to say the least, whereas it's quicker for a deque or double ended queue.
 This is because adding or removing elements from the front of a deque is a fast operation with popping of elements, whereas removing elements from the front of a list is slow and can significantly slow down the algorithm if the list is long.
+Creating two sets to keep track of the discovered pages in both directions to find a common page that they share.